jimenezjaime02/crypto/README.md

 python master.py --plot    # Send decisions and charts via Telegram
 ```

+When plotting is enabled, each generated PNG shows price history on the top
+panel and RSI 7/14/21 curves on a separate lower panel.

 The script will:

 1. Load your asset list from `cryptos.json`.